maunope/metroBlindDriver/README.md

-By Default the controller will cycle through its default stops sequence
+By Default the controller will wait for commands in manual mode

 ## Enabling motor movement